la2050/archive/_projects/2015/training-la-nonprofits-with-the-best-ideas-to-create-the-biggest-impact.md

 'In one sentence, please describe what your organization does': >- Change Better trains nonprofits in data, business, and collaboration strategies to turn big ideas into big impact.
-'In one to three sentences, please describe your proposal.': >- We will host a 4-month training program for startup nonprofits that are based in and serving greater Los Angeles.
-The program will teach the most promising new nonprofits to create sustainable business models, to use data to innovate faster, and to build partnerships that enable their organizations to scale.
-  Our LA2050 program will culminate with a pitch competition, where industry leaders and our participants will gather to showcase their bold ideas and make LA the best place to create change.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Engage residents and stakeholders